danvergara/dblab/docs/index.md

 ## Overview

-dblab is a fast and lightweight interactive terminal based UI application for PostgreSQL, MySQL and SQLite3, written in Go and works on OSX, Linux and Windows machines.
-Main idea behind using Go for backend development is to utilize ability of the compiler to produce zero-dependency binaries for multiple platforms. dblab was created as an attempt to build very simple and portable application to work with local or remote PostgreSQL/MySQL/SQLite3/Oracle/SQL Server databases.
+dblab is a fast and lightweight interactive terminal-based UI application for PostgreSQL, MySQL, and SQLite3, written in Go and works on macOS, Linux, and Windows machines.
+The main idea behind using Go for backend development is to utilize the ability of the compiler to produce zero-dependency binaries for multiple platforms. dblab was created as an attempt to build a very simple and portable application to work with local or remote PostgreSQL/MySQL/SQLite3/Oracle/SQL Server databases.

 ## Features

-  * Cross-platform support OSX/Linux/Windows 32/64-bit
+  * Cross-platform support for macOS/Linux/Windows (32/64-bit)
   * Simple installation (distributed as a single binary)
   * Zero dependencies.